parmstro/rhis-builder-awslz/README.md

 # rhis-builder-awslz
-The code in this project bootstraps a RHIS Landing zone in AWS
+The code in this repo bootstraps a RHIS Landing zone in AWS

 ## References: